 Restriction: Undeclared Majors have first consideration for enrollment.
 School of Biological Sciences students have first consideration for enrollment.
 School of Physical Sciences students have first consideration for enrollment.
-School of Engineering students have first consideration for enrollment.
 Program in Nursing Science students have first consideration for enrollment.
 Dept Pharmaceutical Sciences students have first consideration for enrollment.
 Program in Public Health students have first consideration for enrollment.